Helping You Help Them.

 the busy parent, carer or grandparent.

-Offering short, easy to understand videos, MathsBites aims to make it easier to understand how your child is being taught maths at school, so that you can confidently support your child’s learning journey.
+Offering you short, easy to understand videos, MathsBites makes it easier to understand how your child is being taught maths at school, so that you can help your child at home.

 In this section you will find general information that covers the language of the four operations across K-6.